 Instructions

 - Melt the butter in a medium skillet over medium-high heat.
-Add the onion, bell pepper, and celery and cook until the veggies begin to soften, about 3 to 5 minutes.
+Add the onion, bell pepper, and celery and cook for 3 to 4 minutes until the veggies soften.
 Add the garlic and cook for another minute.
+Remove the pan from the heat and allow the veggies to cool for a few minutes.

 Video